 The Authority released a Draft 2020 Business Plan in February 2020 for public review and comment.
-The plan's final adoption was expected at the December 2020 Board meeting for submittal to the Legislature by December 15, 2020.
-However, in coordination with the Legislature, the deadline for adoption of a Final 2020 Business Plan was extended.
-A Revised Draft 2020 Business Plan was released for public review on February 9, 2021.
-The 2020 Business Plan was adopted by the Authority Board of Directors on March 25, 2021, and submitted to the state legislature on April 12, 2021.
+The plan's final adoption is expected at the April 2020 Board meeting for submittal to the Legislature by May 1, 2020.
 The 2020 Business Plan forecasts were developed using the same travel forecasting model as the 2016 and 2018 Business Plans, updated for population and employment forecasts.
-As a result, the ridership forecasts did not change.
-The Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high ridership forecast is 50.0 million (Authority 2021).
+The Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high ridership forecast is 50.0 million (Authority 2020).